lewisdaly/mywell-server/paper/paper.md

 MyWell is currently being used for groundwater data collection and information dissemination, but also has potential for other applications, especially in low income countries.
 The three main components; (1) data collection and processing, (2) basic analytics and (3), user verification are common to many different data collection applications, and could easily be adapted and extended for other purposes.
 The combination of SMS and mobile app allow it to reach a wide audience, especially in countries or situations where mobile data is limited.
 MyWell also has robust authentication and administration tools to protect the integrity of the data being collected, while allowing public access to the information collected.

-Conclusions
+## Conclusions

 Citizen science is where citizens are actively involved in a field of study.
 Once such approach is crowdsourcing for citizen science, where data are collected from a large number of citizens.
 MyWell is an application of crowdsourced citizen science, within the context of project MARVI.
 Project MARVI looks at the issues of groundwater management in rural India, and aims to give the ownership of groundwater monitoring to the villagers, and to assist them in developing their own solutions to the issues they face.
 MyWell is a part of this solution, as a data collection and information dissemination tool.

 This report looked at how MyWell supports the goals of MARVI, namely through improving data collection, and supporting community involvement around the issue of groundwater depletion.
 We looked at how MyWell works, the technology behind MyWell, and an example of MyWell being used in the field.

 Within the scope of project MARVI, a desirable future of MyWell is to increase the usage and utility of the application.
 The administration system, and new features around the adding of new wells will allow for the system to be maintained and hopefully scale.

 Outside of MARVI, MyWell could also have future applications as an agnostic data collection platform for low income countries.
 It could be adapted for collection of many other types of information – and is not limited to water measurements.
 The combination of SMS and mobile app allow it to reach a wide audience, and the authentication and administration tools protect the integrity of the data being collected, while allowing public access to the data being collected.

 ## Definitions

-- WaterShed: __TODO__
+- **WaterShed**: __TODO__
-- Aquifer Recharge: Aquifer recharge is when surface water moves through the ground into an aquifer.
+- **Aquifer Recharge: Aquifer recharge is when surface water moves through the ground into an aquifer.
-- Depth to Water Level: Depth to water level is a method for measuring well depths.
+- **Depth to Water Level:** Depth to water level is a method for measuring well depths.
 Instead of measuring from the bottom of the well, the well is measured from the well opening.
 This gives an accurate way for well depths to be compared.
-- Bhujal Jankaar: Bhujal Jankaar (BJ) is a Hindi word meaning “Groundwater informed”.
+- **Bhujal Jankaar**: Bhujal Jankaar (BJ) is a Hindi word meaning “Groundwater informed”.
 Within MARVI, BJ’s are trained, and then train farmers and villagers in effective groundwater management practices.
-- Autoscaling: In computing, autoscaling is when the supply of computing resources (e.g., Number of servers) is increased and decreased to match the demand placed on the resources.
+- **Autoscaling:** In computing, autoscaling is when the supply of computing resources (e.g., Number of servers) is increased and decreased to match the demand placed on the resources.
-- Continuous Integration: Continuous Integration is a development practice that allows code to be tested and deployed automatically whenever a change is made.
+- **Continuous Integration:** Continuous Integration is a development practice that allows code to be tested and deployed automatically whenever a change is made.
 Within the context of MyWell, whenever code changes are submitted, MyWell will update automatically to reflect these changes.
 -

 ## References

-Chinnasamy, Pennan, Basant Maheshwari, and Sanmugam Prathapar.
-"Understanding Groundwater Storage Changes and Recharge in Rajasthan, India Through Remote Sensing".
-Water 7.10 (2015): 5547-5565.
-Web.
-Deep Wells and Prudence.
-Washington D.C.: World Bank, 2010.
-Print.
-“Pew, 2014", “Emerging Nations Embrace Internet, Mobile Technology".
-Pew Research Center's Global Attitudes Project.
-N.p., 2014.
-Web.
-9 Apr.
-2016.
-Fienen, Michael N., and Christopher S. Lowry.
-"Social.Water—A Crowdsourcing Tool for Environmental Data Acquisition".
-Computers & Geosciences 49 (2012): 164-169.
-Web.
-“IBM    Research, 2012”, IBM    Research:    Creek    Watch    IPhone    App    Goes Social".
-Ibmresearchnews.blogspot.com.au.
-N.p., 2012.
-Web.
-9 Apr.
-2016.
-Lowry, Christopher S., and Michael N. Fienen.
-"Crowdhydrology: Crowdsourcing Hydrologic Data and Engaging Citizen Scientists".
-Ground Water 51.1 (2012): 151-156.
-Web.
-Maheshwari, Basant et al. "The Role of Transdisciplinary Approach and Community Participation in Village Scale Groundwater Management: Insights from Gujarat and Rajasthan, India".
-Water 6.11 (2014): 3386-3408.
-Web.
-Rathore, M. S. State Level Analysis of Drought Policies and Impacts in Rajasthan, India.
-Colombo, Sri Lanka: International Water Management Institute, 2004.
-Print.
-Rural Coverage: Strategies for Sustainability.
-GSMA Intelligence, 2015.
-Web.
-1 Apr.
-2016.
-Country Case Studies.
-"Service Level Agreements Summary Microsoft Azure".
-Azure.microsoft.com.
-N.p., 2016.
-Web.
-9 Apr.
-2016.
-"Smartphone User Penetration in India 2014-2019".
-Statista.
-N.p., 2016.
-Web.
-9 Apr.
-2016.
-"The Geological Society of London - Crowdsourcing Science".
-Geolsoc.org.uk.
-N.p., 2016.
-Web.
-9 Apr.
-2016.
-"The History of Audubon".
-Audubon.
-N.p., 2015.
-Web.
-9 Apr.
-2016.
-Toon, John.
-"Crowdsourcing Could Lead to Better Water in Rural India".
-News.gatech.edu.
-N.p., 2016.
-Web.
-9 Apr.
-2016.
-Singh, Tanaya.
-"Farmers in Rural Maharashtra Are Fighting Climate Change.
-With Just a Mobile Phone.".
-The Better India.
-N.p., 2016.
-Web.
-10 Apr.
-2016.

-#OLD:

-MyWell has two clients, MyWell SMS and MyWell Mobile.
-Both clients share the same server and database.
-The server is a Node.js server, written in JavaScript, running on Microsoft Azure Mobile Backend as a Service (MBaaS).
-MBaaS abstracts away many aspects of traditional web servers, streamlining the maintenance and upkeep of MyWell.
-MBaaS provides important features, such as autoscaling, user authentication and database management.
-In addition, Microsoft Azure MSSQL Database is used for storing all of the MyWell relational data.
-MyWell also benefits from Azure’s 95.95% uptime guarantee, making the system reliable.

-The MyWell Database is a MSSQL database, hosted on Microsoft’s Azure cloud.
-It is a relational database, containing 5 tables for storing all of the MyWell data, including well levels, user information, and historical data.
-As it is hosted on Azure, it is highly scalable, and is capable of handling thousands of well entries.

-### Azure MBaaS
-Both the MyWell Database and MyWell Server are managed through Microsoft Azure Mobile Backend as a Service (MBaaS).
-MBaaS adds another layer of abstraction to hosting and managing the server and database, simplifying the overall development and hosting process.
-MBaaS has a number of API’s, simplifying integration between MyWell Mobile and MyWell Server.
-Since it is hosted on Azure, it also has a 99.95% availability guarantee, and benefits from autoscaling and continuous integration (Microsoft Azure, 2015).
-MyWell server and database also benefit from the autoscaling features of Azure.
-Autoscaling is when the supply of computing resources is configured to automatically change to match the demand on the system.
-As MyWell scales, and the MyWell network grows, more farmers are using MyWell to track their wells, and more BJ’s are submitting well levels on a regular basis.
-This puts more demand on MyWell server resources.
-Azure MBaaS will automatically scale the number of servers to match the needs of the system, allowing MyWell to grow without constant monitoring and manual adjustment of computing resources.